 Out of work actor Joe volunteers to help try and save his sister's local church for the community by putting on a Christmas production of Hamlet, somewhat against the advice of his agent ...
 See full summary »

 During World War I, in an unnamed country, a soldier named Tamino is sent by the Queen of the Night to rescue her daughter Pamina from the clutches of the supposedly evil Sarastro.
 But all is not as it seems.

 Mike Church is a Los Angeles private detective who specializes in finding missing persons.
-He takes on the case of a mystery woman who he calls Grace.
-She is suffering from amnesia and has no memories of her own.
+He takes on the case of a mute woman who is suffering from a total amnesia and doesn't even know her name.
 She keeps having nightmares involving the murder of a pianist, Margaret, by her husband Roman Strauss in the late 1940s.
-In an attempt to solve the mystery about these nightmares, Church seeks the help of Madson who is an antiques dealer with the gift of hypnosis.
+In an attempt to solve the mystery about her identity and her nightmares, Church accepts the help of an antiquary who arrives to offer his services as a hypnotist.
 The hypnosis sessions will soon begin to reveal some surprises.
 Written by

 Sami Al-Taher <email@example.com>

 49 of 59 people found this review helpful.